Skip to content

 • PDU (Protocol Data Unit) — the name for the unit of data at each layer: bit (L1), frame (L2), packet (L3), segment or datagram (L4), data (L5 to L7)

-• Encapsulation — each layer wraps the data from the layer above with its own header before passing it down
+• Encapsulation — each layer wraps the data from the layer above with a header before passing the data down

-• Decapsulation — each layer strips its header when receiving data from the layer below
+• Decapsulation — each layer strips the header when receiving data from the layer below

 Knowing the layers is only half the picture.
-The other half is understanding how data actually moves through them.
+The other half involves understanding how data moves through the layers.

 Data flows down the stack on the sender and up the stack on the receiver.
-Each layer adds a header when sending and strips it when receiving.
+Each layer adds a header when sending and strips the header when receiving.

-This encapsulation model explains a key design decision in industrial protocols: why some of them bypass the upper layers entirely.
+The encapsulation model explains a key design decision in industrial protocols: why some protocols bypass the upper layers entirely.

 Why Industrial Protocols Bypass the Upper Layers